 A University of Maryland alum, Ms. Rockett graduated with a Bachelor of Science degree in Business Administration.
 She is a member of the Society of Human Resources Management and World at Work and resides in Maryland.

-As ERP’s Director of Finance and Accounting, Ms. Jenny Jin is the person behind all of the numbers at ERP — one of the most integral roles at the company.
+As ERP’s VP of Finance and Accounting, Ms. Jenny Jin is the person behind all of the numbers at ERP — one of the most integral roles at the company.
 She oversees the full scope of daily operations for the accounting and finance department, including financial reporting, cash flow management, tax compliance and strategic initiatives of the company.
 In addition to fulfilling the customary duties of a Director of Finance and Accounting, Ms. Jin plays a key role in sustaining the company’s financial stability as a trusted asset to the U.S. federal government, as well as growing ERP’s capabilities to support our clients’ vital national missions.

 Ms. Jin brings a diverse background in financial leadership experience in both domestically and internationally.
 She also leads the charge at ERP for developing and maintaining a collaborative relationship with internal and external customers—employees, managers, clients, banks and other external strategic service providers.
 She is responsible for ensuring that the company adheres to Generally Accepted Accounting Principles (GAAP), Federal Acquisition Regulations (FAR), and internal control requirements.